cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 4. Open the Moped Editor to inspect projects ✨

 ### Issues to make

----> we cna drop the project facility attribute detail. the rest are subcomponents. john to copy to component description with subcomponent type (facility attribute).
+---> we can drop the project facility attribute detail. the rest are subcomponents. john to copy to component description with subcomponent type (facility attribute).
 --->

 - clean up/de-dupe RRFB component
 - list view: render nothing instead of "12/31/1969" if the project has no modified date? or default the modified date?